 Large Grants: The Foundation also welcomes grant requests in the $50,000-200,000 range to launch significant community collaborations and serve as challenge grants.

 Major Initiatives: From time to time the Morgan Family Foundation will identify one or two major initiatives that will strengthen communities.
 Efforts to date have included community visioning and planning for a performing arts center in Yellow Springs, as well as the re-opening of an independent Antioch College.

-Capacity Building: Grant resources are available to invest in efforts to enhance the management and governance performance of charitable organizations in Yellow Springs, Ohio and St. Cloud, Minnesota, and their immediate vicinity.
+Capacity Building: Grant resources are available to invest in efforts to enhance the management and governance performance of charitable organizations.

 The Foundation is willing to accept requests for any type of grant, such as operating, program or project, start-up, capital/endowment, technical assistance, etc. With a primary interest in strengthening communities, the Foundation recognizes that this can be accomplished via many fields of programmatic interest.
 The Foundation welcomes collaboration with other grantmakers and favors grantseekers with multiple sources of support.